 You’ll find the distillery and cocktail bar near the dandelion fountain in a building that has a very Kings Cross past.
 In the 60s it was a speakeasy and an illegal gambling den, later it became the Private Book Shop and then the Ecstasy Adult Book Shop.
-While the bar’s design is still under wraps, it will pay homage to its history using the antique vault to display prized bottles of gin and old pinup-style photos.

 The gin has also been given a distinct Sydney flavour with Sydney organic lemons and native myrtles.
-It’s sweet, gently floral and curvy—with subtle notes of baker’s spice, exotic woods and grapefruit, best served with Indian tonic and a slice of preserved lemon peel.
+It’s sweet, gently floral, and curvy—with subtle notes of baker’s spice, exotic woods, and grapefruit, best served with Indian tonic and a slice of preserved lemon peel.

 For now, here's a list of our favourite Aussie gins to shop for your home bar.